Research

 ORCID | Google Scholar | Scopus | ResearchGate | Academia.edu | SSRN | Publons | Loop | Kudos | Dimensions | Semantic Scholar| OSF | Psychology Today

 I have postgraduate training in cognitive, organisational, and consumer psychology.
 I use experimental research methods to understand the cognitive processes underlying judgment and decision-making, and the application of this knowledge to environmental, financial, managerial, and consumption contexts.
 My research has been published in top academic journals in psychology, management, and marketing.
 A complete list of my publications can be found here.
 My research has also been mentioned in numerous media outlets.
-A near-complete list of my media mentions can be found here.
+A list of my media mentions can be found here.

 Listed below are my major areas of research.
 Click on the heading to navigate to each area’s dedicated page.